ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 * CAD: CAD entities usually imported from a CAD application
 * Mesh: The discretized geometry that is appropriate for Mechanical's solvers
-* Materials: Engineering material models that come from **Engineering Data**
+* Materials: Engineering material models that come from **Engineering Data**, which is a subsystem of Ansys Workbench.
 * Objects: The entities in the **Outline** that represent the model, analyses, solutions, and results
 * Graphics: The 3D graphics engine that renders data from Mechanical visually and can export images and animations
 * Solvers: The solver integrations that allow a Mechanical model to be used to run a specific solver
 * Post: The engine which computes useful engineering results from solver runs
 * Extensions: Plugins or extensions defined externally from Mechanical that extend Mechanical

 There is some overlap between these entities.
-For instance, the **CAD** data is represented visually in the 3D Graphics but also has representation in the **Outline**.
-The raw CAD data, which includes the tessellations used to render the graphics, as well as all the data needed to define vertices, edges, faces, volumes, and parts is considered **GeoData**.
+For instance, the CAD data is represented visually in the 3D Graphics but also has representation in the **Outline**.
+The raw CAD data, which includes the tessellations used to render the graphics and all the data needed to define vertices, edges, faces, volumes, and parts is collectively considered ``GeoData``.
 You may interact with these bodies and parts in the **Outline**, assigning materials, thickness, and other data that does not come from CAD.
-This is considered **Geometry**.
-As a result, the API entry point for **GeoData** and **Geometry** are different.
-The same is true for **Mesh**.
+This is considered ``Geometry``.
+As a result, the API entry point for ``GeoData`` and ``Geometry`` are different.
+The same is true for ``Mesh``.
 There is a representation in the **Outline** that contains the settings used to generate the mesh and statistics about the mesh.
-Then, there is **MeshData**, which is the actual nodes and elements in the mesh.
+Then, there is ``MeshData``, which is the actual nodes and elements in the mesh.
 These have distinct API entry points.

 Executing a sequence of APIs can sometimes be slow because Mechanical may perform background tasks each time any of its entities are created, updated, or deleted.
-Mechanical scripting has a **Transaction** class for deferring many of these tasks until after a block of commands are run.
+Mechanical scripting has a ``Transaction`` class for deferring many of these tasks until after a block of commands are run.
 Here is an example:

 .. code:: python